pinskylab/kelpEVOL_fq_gz_processing/README.md

 ---

+**0. Make a copy of your data**
-0. If you haven't done so, create a copy of your raw files unmodified in the longterm Carpenter RC dir `/RC/group/rc_carpenterlab_ngs/shotgun_PIRE/pire_<ssl|cssl>_data_processing/<species_name>/<ssl|cssl>_raw_fq`.
+If you haven't done so, create a copy of your raw files unmodified in the longterm Carpenter RC dir `/RC/group/rc_carpenterlab_ngs/shotgun_PIRE/pire_<ssl|cssl>_data_processing/<species_name>/<ssl|cssl>_raw_fq`.
 Then, create your `species dir` and transfer your raw data.
 This will be your working copy.
 *(can take several hours)*